Components and Assembly

 But please remember there are items that while doing this job you need to pay particular attention to.
 Correct torques for the steering wheel screw being just one, precise re-assembly of the steering wheel and components, clock spring etc, fail to get any of this 100% and you could finish up with more problems than you started and with and a large bill for putting it right by the garage.
 So please think about this before pulling your car apart.

-I would like to thank 'koolvin' and also 'Raffa' both fellow owners of 'A' Class cars for their help in the production of this page, along with a large number of the photographs.
+I would like to thank 'koolvin' and also 'Raffa' both fellow owners of 'A' Class cars for their help in the production of this page, along with a number of the photographs.

-Please Make a donation.
+Please Make a Donation.